At the Airport | At Maritime Facilities | For Employees and Community Partners | How You Can Stay Healthy | Resources

 At Seattle-Tacoma International Airport

-- Seattle-Tacoma International Airport (SEA) is open and operating.
-The airport continues to provide an essential service to the public.
+- Seattle-Tacoma International Airport (SEA) is open and operating to provide an essential service to the public, but it is not business as usual right now.
+We made operational adjustments at SEA in response to COVID-19.

 - We have made many operational adjustments at SEA in response to the changing public health landscape.
 Here's how the Port is keeping our facilities clean and safe.